FuelLabs/sway/sway-lang-docs/src/documentation/program-types/predicate.md

 }
 ```

+Stateless functions that can neither read nor write to any contract state.
+They are required to return a Boolean representing a UTXO spending condition, such as a multisig predicate, and they only allow a subset of the VM instructions to be used (e.g. no jumps)

 ## Debugging Predicates

 A predicate does not have any side effects because it is pure and thus it cannot create receipts.
 Since there are no receipts they cannot use logging nor create a stack backtrace for debugging.
 This means that there is no way to debug them aside from using a single-stepping [debugger](https://github.com/FuelLabs/fuel-debugger).